+In this paper, we focus on balance sheet insolvency because it is directly observable - and potentially salient - to anyone with access to financial information about the firm.
 The ability of donors and external parties to observe the financial position of nonprofit organizations has grown in recent years with the ubiquity of third-party rating agencies such as Charity Navigator and GuideStar.
 These sites compile and report on the financial position of nonprofit organizations based on information extracted from their annual Form 990 information returns filed with the Internal Revenue Service.
-Indeed, in its "Pro Reports," GuideStar reports specifically on whether an organization has reported negative net assets in the last five years.
+Indeed, GuideStar reports specifically on whether an organization has reported negative net assets in the last five years, while Charity Navigator reports on an organization's ratio of liabilities to assets.
 Thus, even for unsophisticated donors with little financial knowledge, information on the insolvency threshold is available and potentially salient.